 Note: Model availability depends on region.
 See your local Shure dealer or distributor for details.

 |Directional 2.4 GHz patch antenna||AXT644 (available depending on regional regulations)|

-ShowLink channels that enable remote control of Axient transmitters operate in the 2.40 to 2.484 GHz portion of the RF spectrum in accordance with the IEEE 802.15.4 protocol.
+ShowLink channels that enable remote control of Axient devices operate in the 2.40 to 2.484 GHz portion of the RF spectrum in accordance with the IEEE 802.15.4 protocol.
 Devices that share the 2.4 GHz spectrum, including Wi-Fi, are manufactured to efficiently share the spectrum and cause minimal interference.
 Both ShowLink and Wi-Fi use "listen before talk" technology to transmit short message packets only when needed to conserve bandwidth.
 Available spectrum, low interference, and global availability make the 2.4 GHz spectrum an ideal choice for hosting ShowLink channels.

 Within the 2.4 GHz spectrum, 16 channels are available for ShowLink communication.
 To ensure reliable communication, the access point contains an internal scanning radio that analyzes the 2.4 GHz spectrum hundreds of times per second.
 If interference is detected, the access point uses channel agility to automatically switch to a clear channel within the spectrum.
-All transmitters associated with the access point will continue to communicate uninterrupted on the new ShowLink channel.
+All devices associated with the access point will continue to communicate uninterrupted on the new ShowLink channel.
 If ShowLink goes offline for any reason, audio transmission will not be interrupted.

 When interference is present from Wi-Fi or other devices sharing the spectrum, built-in channel agility automatically switches the access point and all controlled transmitters to a clear channel.
 Channel agility is able to avoid interference from most devices that operate in the 2.4 GHz spectrum, such as Wi-Fi or cell phones.